monk-afk/SquareOne/cms/markdown/rules.md

 ___

+## Public Chat Policy

+1. Players must be able to understand server rules and staff instructions in real time.

+2. Public chat must be in a language staff can reasonably moderate in real-time.

-> Players are responsible for themselves, their items/pets, and their builds/areas.
+3. Players are responsible for understanding rules and staff messages.

+___

+## In-game Rules

 1. Conduct & Behavior